-Applicants are strongly encouraged to submit a brief Intent to Submit Application (ISA) online form prior to developing a new grant application.
+Applicants that have not been actively working with TIDC on their grant application are strongly encouraged to submit a brief Intent to Submit Application (ISA) online form prior to developing a new grant application.
 The ISA provides an opportunity for TIDC to provide initial feedback on whether the proposed program is within the scope of the grant program.
-Although ISAs are optional, counties should submit them by March 31, 2020 in order to provide sufficient opportunity to incorporate TIDC feedback when developing a full application.
-Contact the TIDC Grant Team at 512-463-2508 or <a href="mailto:ecolored-ecolored
+Although ISAs are optional, counties should submit them by April 1, 2024, to provide sufficient opportunity to incorporate TIDC feedback if developing a full application.
+Contact the TIDC Grant Team at Grants@tidc.texas.gov to initiate an ISA.

-Improvement Grant Categories
+Improvement Grant Categories: